chriswooden/CWInject/README.md

 ## Circular Dependencies

 _Circular dependencies_ are dependencies of instances that depend on each other.
-To define circular dependencies in CWInject, both of the dependencies must be injected through a property.
+To define circular dependencies in CWInject, one of the dependencies must be injected through a property.

 ### Initializer/Property Dependencies